-Lot Width Side Yard Setbacks

-55 feet wide or less Two (2)feet
+Lot Width Side Yard Setbacks 55 feet wide or less Two (2) feet

-Between 56 and 100 feet, inclusive Five (5) feet

-Greater than 100 feet Ten feet
+Between 56 and 100 feet, inclusive Five (5) feet Greater than 100 feet Ten feet

-(3) Open air parking lots, open to the sky, shall shall have a "High Albedo Surface" in order to minimize the uban heat island effect or utilize "porous pavement."
-This requirement shall include all parking areas, and all drive lanes and ramps.
+(3) Open-air parking lots, open to the sky, shall be constructed with (i) a high albedo surface in order to minimize the urban heat island effect, or (ii) porous pavement.
+The provisions of this paragraph shall apply to all parking areas, and all drive lanes and ramps.

-SECTION 5.
-The City Code of the City of Miami Beach, Chapter 133, "Sustainability and Resiliency," Article II, "Sea level rise and resiliency review criteria," is hereby amended as follows:
+SECTION 4.
+Chapter 133 of the City Code, entitled "Sustainability and Resiliency," Article II, "Sea Level Rise and Resiliency Review Criteria," is hereby amended as follows: